gvwilson/sdxpy/src/reflect/index.md

     …do things…
 ```

-it does the following:
+it does the following ([%f reflect-context-manager %])):
 {: .continue}

-1. Call `C`'s constructor to create an object that it associates with the code block.
+1. Call `C`'s [%i "constructor" %][%/i%]
+    to create an object that it associates with the code block.
 2. Call that object's `__enter__` method
     and assign the result to the variable `name`.
 3. Run the code inside the `with` block.
 4. Call `name.__exit__()` when the block finishes.

+[% figure
+   slug="reflect-context-manager"
+   img="context_manager.svg"
+   alt="A context manager"
+   caption="Operations performed by a context manager."
+%]

 Here's a mock object that inherits all the capabilities of `Fake`
 and adds the two methods needed by `with`: